 - Use lowercase.

 - Pick a filename and stick to it.
-Besides our CMS restrictions, not renaming your file will keep the file indexed by any search engines.
+Not renaming your file will keep the file indexed by any search engines.

 - Try to avoid using years, version numbers, or other naming patterns that date a file.
 Maintenance is reduced and user experience is sustained when you can just overwrite the old file with the new one each year and keep the filename the same.
 However, for archiving purposes, different filenames may be important (e.g., FY09).
 To ensure that your new filename updates properly, please let the CMS team in University Marketing and Communications know when you change a filename.